The Bitcoin Commons

 Governance Reality

 Bitcoin's development governance relies entirely on informal social coordination.
-There are no systematic consequences for bad actors, no formal dispute resolution mechanisms, and power is invisible and unaccountable.
+No systematic consequences exist for bad actors, no formal dispute resolution mechanisms exist, and power is invisible and unaccountable.
 The system is vulnerable to capture through relationships rather than rules.
+Quantitative analysis of Bitcoin Core's development patterns reveals significant power concentration: the top 3 maintainers control 81.1% of merges, self-merge rates reach 26.5%, and review quality varies substantially with zero-review merges historically at 30.2% (bitcoin-governance-research, 2026).
 Network analysis reveals structural misalignments between technical development and social infrastructure, creating coordination gaps that prevent effective governance (Hough, 2025).
-These patterns reflect the paradox of embeddedness in network structures, where relationships can paradoxically inhibit coordination and reinforce existing power dynamics (Uzzi, 1997).
+These patterns reflect the paradox of embeddedness in network structures, where relationships can inhibit coordination and reinforce existing power dynamics (Uzzi, 1997).
 Funding may not flow to projects with strong grassroots activity, and "rich-get-richer" dynamics reinforce existing patterns rather than enabling competition.
+Commons addresses these issues through cryptographic enforcement of multisig thresholds, mandatory review periods, and transparent accountability mechanisms.

 Historical Context